What is involved in raising a puppy?

 Raising a puppy involves caring for a potential Guide Dog from around eight weeks of age until he or she returns to us, at around 14-16 months.

 We could not complete our valuable work without you, our existing and potential Puppy Raisers.
 You undertake a vital commitment and your contribution is invaluable.
 Without the efforts of Puppy Raisers, we would not be able to train the Guide Dogs who provide essential companionship and independence for so many people.

 When you raise a puppy, you’ll receive ongoing support and instructions.
-We’ll regularly provide direction and support via telephone conversations and visits every six to eight weeks.
+We’ll regularly provide direction and support via telephone conversations and visits every four to six weeks.